 Accommodation and Meals

-is reserved based on double-room occupancy, unless the single-occupancy
+is reserved based on single-room occupancy, unless the double-occupancy

 option is selected on the application.
-Single rooms are available for
+Double rooms are available for a

-an extra fee of EUR 205 for those wishing not to share a room.
+reduced fee of EUR 200 for those wishing to share a room with another

-Participants requesting a single room must indicate this preference on
+Participants requesting a double room must indicate this preference on

 Seminar participants receive extensive pre-departure orientation

 readings; information on the seminar’s leadership, host institution,

 and lecturers; a detailed program itinerary; and safety, health, and